Dear Dr. Barakat,

 Orthodontic issues are rarely self-correcting; in fact, they may worsen over time, as permanent teeth are larger than primary teeth.

 Orthodontists prefer to see young patients, around age 7, to identify orthodontic issues that exist or may become a problem shortly, such as overbite, misalignment, crossbite, and underbite.
 As soon as the permanent teeth have begun to erupt, their formation and growth can be monitored; and corrective measures can begin in a timely manner.

-Because a child’s mouth is still growing, his or her tissues are more flexible than they will be in adulthood.
-Early intervention in orthodontic issues can create more space for permanent teeth and reduce the need for extractions of permanent teeth.
+Because a child’s mouth is still growing, their tissues are more flexible than they will be in adulthood.
+Early intervention in orthodontic issues can create more space for permanent teeth and reduce the need for permanent teeth extractions.

 Since children can be cruel about teasing, a marked malocclusion like “buck teeth” benefits from orthodontic correction sooner rather than later.
-If your child wears braces as a pre-teen, for example, then hopefully he or she will be less self-conscious as an adolescent.
+If your child wears braces as a pre-teen, then hopefully, they will be less self-conscious as an adolescent.
 Of course, with all-but-invisible options like Invisalign Teen or clear braces available, a teenager’s bite and appearance can be improved, along with his or her self-esteem, during the high school years.

 As a parent, you know when your child is ready and responsible enough for the extra oral hygiene measures most braces require.
 Your orthodontist will be glad to discuss the maturity levels associated with successful treatment using various types of braces or Invisalign at your child’s initial orthodontic consultation.

 Orthodontists prescribe retainers post-treatment to keep a corrected bite in place, as teeth “like” to shift even in adulthood.